How we work and play is about to transform.

 Or better yet, imagine precise and high-dexterity work environments populated with interactive annotations that guide an artisan, surgeon or engineer through meticulous handiwork.

-Take, for instance, AR service 3D4Medical, which annotates virtual anatomy in midair.
+Take, for instance, Augmented Reality service 3D4Medical, which annotates virtual anatomy in midair.
 And as Augmented Reality hardware continues to advance, we might envision a future wherein surgeons perform operations on annotated organs and magnified incision sites, or one in which quantum computer engineers can magnify and annotate mechanical parts, speeding up reaction times and vastly improving precision.

 The Future of Free Time & Play